WhatsApp Chatbot for Insurance with Top 13 Use-Cases

 As we mentioned earlier, purchasing insurance is a challenge.
 There are a lot of factors to consider during the purchase process.

-Guide customers to appropriate policies using a WhatsApp Chatbot.
+Guide customers to appropriate policies using a WhatsApp insurance chatbot.
 In doing so, reduce the number of hurdles they face during their sales journey.

-Using dynamic logic and deep integrations, a bot can ask your customer questions and use the responses to guide them to a policy that suits them best.
+Using dynamic logic and deep integrations, a bot can ask your customers questions and use the responses to guide them to a policy that suits them best.